Registered Nurse Jobs at Baptist Health with Visa Sponsorship

 Does Baptist Health sponsor H-1B visas for Registered Nurses?

-Baptist Health's primary sponsorship pathway for Registered Nurses is the employment-based Green Card, specifically the EB-2 and EB-3 categories, rather than the H-1B.
+Baptist Health's primary sponsorship pathway for Registered Nurses is the employment-based Green Card, specifically the EB-2 and EB-3 categories, rather than the H-1B visa.
 This is standard across large U.S. hospital systems because the H-1B lottery creates uncertainty that long-term nursing hires don't lend themselves to.
 If you're targeting Baptist Health, prepare for a Green Card-based process from the start.

 How do I apply for Registered Nurse jobs at Baptist Health?